Our Commitment to Sustainability

 Since 2015, Worn has been strongly committed to producing furniture and clothing in an environmentally harmonious way.
 We monitor and research all stages of the production process, from the sourcing and treatments of our timbers, leathers and fabrics, to the workplace conditions in which they are made, our pattern making processes to reduce wastage and finally, the methods in which our products are packaged, shipped and received.

 We are working towards our goal of being an entirely carbon neutral business, monitoring and offsetting our carbon emissions in both Australia and Indonesia.
 We plant trees in both countries to neutralise our carbon emissions in partnership with Trees4Trees in Java, and Greet Fleet in Australia and are commencing a partnership with Ekos.
 We also send all of our direct to customer and wholesale orders using carbon neutral logistics services.

-We are also B Corp registered and are in the process of becoming certified B Corp members.
+We are also B Corp registered and are in the process of working towards becoming certified B Corp members.

 We use only sustainably grown, sourced and certified ethical fabrications, including certified organic cottons and Oeko Tex Standard 100 linen from Belgium and Japan, silk and organic yarns from India, Australian merino and New Zealand Possum merino.
 Where possible we research and utilise the highest form of sustainable fabrics to ensure the fabrics we use aren’t harmful to the earth, or those handling our fabrics along the production line.